 - Report on PNT Backup and Complementary Capabilities to the GPS

-- Time - The Invisible Unity: two quick reference guides designed for organization leaders (corporate level) and IT professionals and staff (technical level) on the importance of accurate and resilient timing.
+- Time - The Invisible Utility: two quick reference guides designed for organization leaders (corporate level) and IT professionals and staff (technical level) on the importance of accurate and resilient timing.

 These are voluntary resources regarding the proper use of GPS receivers and security recommendations for systems that use GPS.